Deophius/singin/readme.md

 Tells the watchdog to pause or resume, respectively.
 Usually atomic bool operations are noexcept, so we will simply return a success.

-Using GS's port, we can inform it to get the latest notices immediately.
-This might be useful if too much network analysis breaks the network interface configuration and you cannot receive notifications at all.
-Because of the implementation, we cannot tell whether the command really took effect.
-We can only guarantee that a datagram will be sent.

 *Good luck!*